-Audit Committee
+Audit Committee.
 The current members of our audit committee are Ms. Brooke and Messrs.
 Goldberg and Livingston.
 Mr. Livingston is the chairperson of the audit committee.
-Our board of directors has determined that each member of our audit committee meets the requirements for independence of the Nasdaq Stock Market and the Securities and Exchange Commission for audit committee membership.
-Our board of directors has also determined that each audit committee member meets the financial sophistication requirements of the Nasdaq Stock Market and that Messrs.
-Goldberg and Livingston and Ms. Brooke are "audit committee financial experts" as defined in Securities and Exchange Commission rules.
+Contingent and effective upon the election of Mr. Murray to our board of directors, Mr. Murray has been appointed by our board of directors as, and Mr. Goldberg will cease to be, a member of our audit committee.
+Our board of directors has determined that each member of our audit committee, including the potential appointment of Mr. Murray, meets the requirements for independence of the Nasdaq Stock Market and the Securities and Exchange Commission for audit committee membership.
+Our board of directors has also determined that each audit committee member, including the potential appointment of Mr. Murray, meets the financial sophistication requirements of the Nasdaq Stock Market and that each of Messrs.
+Goldberg, Livingston and Murray and Ms. Brooke is an "audit committee financial expert" as defined in Securities and Exchange Commission rules.
+The audit committee held eleven meetings during 2020.